opnfv/functest/docs/testing/user/configguide/index.rst

  sudo usermod -aG docker <your_user>

-A reconnect is needed.
+A reconnection is needed.
 There are 2 ways for this:
     #.
 Re-login to your account
     #. su - <username>